microsoft/localizationkit/README.md

 | `maximum` | int | Any integer | -1 | Set the maximum allowable length for a key.
 Set the value to negative to not check. |

 </details>

+## Objective-C Alternative Tokens

+Identifier: `objectivec_alternative_tokens`
+Opt-In: `true`

+Checks that strings do not contain Objective-C style alternative position tokens.

+Objective-C seems to be allows positional tokens of the form `%1@` rather than `%1$@`.
+While not illegal, it is preferred that all tokens between languages are consistent so that tools don't experience unexpected failures, etc.

 ## Token Matching